SomethingNew71/.bash_prompt/README.md

 2. Copy the contents of the `.bash_profile` and `.bash_prompt` from the repo versions into your files located at `~`.
 Then go ahead and save each file.

+3. Copy and paste the `git-completion.bash` file into your user root `~`.
+This will add really useful tab completion for git repos.

 3. Restart your terminal application or re-source your `.bash_profile`.

 4. Enjoy the new styles and git functionality!